Examples of these conditions which bisphosphonates can help treat are:

-The rest of this leaflet is only about bisphosphonates that your doctor may prescribe for osteoporosis and to prevent broken bones (fractures).
+The rest of this leaflet is only about bisphosphonates that your doctor may prescribe for osteoporosis in order to prevent broken bones (fractures).
 See the leaflet called Osteoporosis to learn about this condition.

 How do bisphosphonates work?